 What is meant by 'texts'?

-The definition of 'texts' needs to be broad and future proof: therefore within Curriculum for Excellence.
+It follows that the definition of 'texts' also needs to be broad and future proof.
+Therefore, within Curriculum for Excellence:

 a text is the medium through which ideas, experiences, opinions and information can be communicated.